alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 11. Keyboard input

 Python3 provides a function so that the function can get input from the keyboard.
 This function, called `input`, stops the flow of execution until the user types something and presses `Enter`. on never reaches a base case, it keeps on making recursive calls forever, so the program never terminates.
 This is known as **infinite recursion**, and it is generally not a good idea.

+### :apple: Fruitful functions :pear:

+#### 1. Return values

+Fruitful functions have a return value, because they have a return statement, which is the `return` keyword followed by an expression or a **temporary variable** created inside the function.
+Sometimes it is useful to have multiple return statements, one in each branch of a conditional statement.

+Fruitful functions have a return value, because they have a return statement, which is the `return` keyword followed by an expression or a **temporary variable** created inside the function.
+When a function has many branches of a conditional statement, it is a good idea to guarantee that each of them has a `return` statement.
+In that case, since they are in an alternative conditional, only one will be executed.
+As soon as a return statement executes, the function terminates without executing any subsequent statements, which, because of never being executed, are called **dead code**.

+#### 2. Incremental development

+As a program has more and more functions, which in turn become more and more complex, debugging can become hard.
+One process that can avoid long debugging is **incremental development**, which consists in adding and debugging a small amount of code at a time.
+To debug a fragment of code built, sometimes, it is needed additional code, like `print` statements, that will later be removed.
+Using helpful code that is not part of the program is also called **scaffolding**.

+#### 3. Composition

+Composition is the ability of calling one function inside another.

+#### 4. Boolean function

+Functions can also return *booleans*, which is often convenient for hiding complicated tests inside functions.